mirrulations/mirrulations/docs/database.md

 The `last_job_id` variable is used by the work generator to ensure it generates unique ids for each job.

-## Client IDs

-The 'last_client_id' variable is used by the work server to ensure that it generates unique client ids.

 ## Job Statistics Keys